-Fecal shotgun metagenomic sequencing data of CRC-related studies from 2014 to 2020 with a minimum of 2 subject categories (CRC patients and healthy controls) were retrieved from the NCBI.
-12Eight published cohorts and our recently completed but unpublished cohort were included in this meta-analysis; five of them also included adenoma patients13–17 (table 1 and supplementary table 1).
-We downloaded seven public fecal shotgun metagenomic CRC datasets from European Nucleotide Archive (ENA) using the following ENA identifiers: ERP005534 for Zeller et al.13, ERP008729 for Feng et al.14, PRJEB10878 for Yu et al.4, PRJEB12449 for Vogtmann et al.18, PRJNA389927 for Hanningan et al.15, PRJEB27928 for Wirbel et al.19, and SRP136711 for Thomas et al.16.
-The cohort from Yachida et al.17 was downloaded from the DNA Data Bank of Japan (DDBJ) with the Accession numbers: DRA006684 and DRA00815621.
-For our cohort, fecal metagenomic sequencing data were used from samples collected in Hong Kong from 2009 to 2012.
-A subset of samples in this cohort were published previously11.
-These nine studies were organized from eight countries and various sampling procedures, sample storage, and DNA extraction protocols.
+CRC studies from January 2014 to January 2021 with shotgun metagenomic sequencing on human fecal samples were searched on National Center for Biotechnology Information (NCBI).
+We only included studies with PCR-free cohort to avoid amplification bias and ensure accurate quantification12.
+Eight studies with published metagenomic datasets of CRC patients and healthy controls were included, of which five of them also involved patients with adenoma13–17 (Table 1 and Supplementary Table 1).
+Seven metagenomic datasets were downloaded from European Nucleotide Archive (ENA) using the following ENA identifier: ERP005534 for Zeller et al.13, ERP008729 for Feng et al.14, PRJEB10878 for Yu et al.4, PRJEB12449 for Vogtmann et al.18, PRJNA389927 for Hanningan et al.15 (excluded because of non-PCR-free preprocessing and low sequencing depth), PRJEB27928 for Wirbel et al.19, and SRP136711 for Thomas et al.16.
+The metagenomic dataset of Yachida et al.17 was downloaded from the DNA Data Bank of Japan (accession number: DRA006684 and DRA008156).
+These eight cohorts plus our additional cohort covered samples from 8 different countries, totaling 454 patients with CRC, 350 adenoma, and 525 controls.

 Sample filtering

-To ensure consistent and high-quality data, samples were subjected to filtering before analysis.
-Patients after surgery, or with ambiguous conditions (CRC, adenoma or healthy controls) were discarded.
-We only included the PCR-free cohort because the PCR-free kits could reduce bias and cell spike-in controls for a more accurate quantification23.
-Finally, we excluded the samples with low-alignment reads (less than 1,000,000), which might be due to low sequencing depth and host reads contamination.
-In the second part, we removed the outliers or suspected contaminated cases.
-These include samples with high-fungi composition (the fungi composition is more than 1% of total gut microbiota), low-Fungi composition (the fungi composition is less than 0.01% of the gut microbiota), and bacterial or fungal contaminated samples (a particular species constitutes more than 50% of the gut microbiota).
-Finally, the samples with low-fungal sequence depth (fungi aligned read counts less than 10,000 reads) would be discarded, which was consistent with a previous study revealing that fungi could not be detected in at least 30% of individuals20.
+To ensure consistent and data quality, samples were subjected to strict filtering before analysis.
+The abnormal patients, such as IBD and history sugary patients, and confused stage samples would be first discarded.
+And only the cohorts with PCR-free processing were left.
+Samples with low alignment reads (≤ 1,000,000) which may be attributed to low sequencing depth and host reads contamination, were excluded.
+Outliers and suspected contaminated cases were also removed, including samples with high-fungi content (fungal reads were ≥ 1% of total metagenomic reads), low-fungi content (fungal reads were ≤ 0.01% of total metagenomic reads), and high-bacteria content (bacterial reads were ≥ 50% of total metagenomic reads).
+Moreover, samples with low-fungi sequencing depth (fungi-aligned read counts ≤ 10,000) were discarded, which was consistent with a previous study revealing that fungi could not be detected in at least 30% of individuals20.

 Sequence pre-processing and taxonomic profiling